keboola/developers-docs/integrate/storage/api/import-export.md

 }
 {% endhighlight %}

-Now, you can download the actual data file slices, URLs are are provided in the manifest file, and credentials to them are returned as part of the previous file info call.
-To download the files from S3, you need an S3 client, there are a wide number of clients of available - you can use for example [S3 AWS command line client](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
-Before you use it, you need to [pass the credentials](http://docs.aws.amazon.com/cli/latest/topic/config-vars.html#credentials), e.g by executing:
+Now you can download the actual data file slices.
+URLs are provided in the manifest file, and credentials to them are returned as part of the previous file info call.
+To download the files from S3, you need an S3 client.
+There are a wide number of clients of available - you can use for example [S3 AWS command line client](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
+Before using it, [pass the credentials](http://docs.aws.amazon.com/cli/latest/topic/config-vars.html#credentials), for instance by executing:

 on *nix systems:
 {% highlight bash %}